a builder's codex

 The dimensions in your matrix must come from win/loss interviews and sales conversations.
 Not from your product team's feature list.
 Ask buyers: what were the top three factors in your decision?
 Those are your dimensions.

 A 50-row feature comparison grid answers a question buyers are not asking.
 They are asking whether your product handles their specific situation better than the alternatives they are considering.
 Features are evidence for that claim.
 They are not the claim itself.
+Sell to the buyer's mindset, not to product features

 Limit to 6 to 8 dimensions.
 More than that and the matrix becomes a checklist nobody uses.
 For each dimension, include a proof point: a customer quote, a specific metric, a deal reference.
 Without evidence, the matrix is claims, not analysis.